-Therefore, learning how to use different channels for organic marketing as well as paid marketing campaigns are required to develop appropriate strategies for SMO and SMM for your e-commerce storefront.
+Therefore, learning how to use different channels for organic marketing, as well as paid marketing campaigns, are required to develop appropriate strategies for SMO and SMM for your e-commerce storefront.

-Tip: Make sure that you integrate social media sharing tools in your website to enable your site visitors to share content.
+Tip: Make sure that you integrate social media sharing tools on your website to enable your site visitors to share content.
 Also, have prominent links to your social media profiles on your website so that people can follow you.